Mirinth/Raindrop/README.md

 ===================

 While Raindrop is useful as-is, it still has a few rough edges to be smoothed out.
-- Templates aren't cached, even though they could benefit from it
 - No escape sequence for including <: and :> directly in templates
 - The exception system doesn't cleanly seperate parsing exceptions from templating ones
 - Error reporting in general is a little messy
 - No support for embedded templates
 - Unit tests (and possibly code contracts) would be worthwhile
 - A template testing system would be helpful
+- Unknown effects when another program tries to modify a template in use by Raindrop
+- Templates aren't cached, even though they could benefit from it (I just haven't learned how to cache them yet)
 - Raindrop needs to be recompiled to add new tags, even though it isn't absolutely necessary (I'm just not familiar with reflection yet).
 - The parser leaves blank/whitespace-filled lines if a Raindrop tag was the only thing there.
-Fixing this is going to be complicated because some tags (e.g. <:data:>) need the whitespace while others (e.g. <:cond:>) don't.
+Fixing this is going to be complicated because some tags (e.g. <:data:>) need the whitespace while others (e.g. <:cond:>) don't, so the parser will need knowledge of tags, which means a lot of added complexity.